dtjv/dtjv.github.io/content/posts/lint-on-commit.md

 ## Fix #1

-My first fix moved the call to `type-check` to a different git hook and removed it from the `lint-staged` call list.
+My first fix moved the call to `type-check` to its own git hook and removed it from the `lint-staged` call list.

 ```json:title=package.json
 {